Fletcher Sharpe: 2025

-On 22 January, the Newcastle club announced that Sharpe had re-signed with the club until the end of the 2028 season.
+On 22 January, Newcastle Knights announced that Sharpe had re-signed with the club until the end of the 2028 season.
 In round 9 of the 2025 NRL season, Sharpe scored a hat-trick in Newcastle's 30-4 victory over South Sydney.
 Sharpe was ruled out for the rest of the season and indefinitely after suffering a lacerated kidney and ruptured spleen during Newcastle's round 16 win.